ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-134.md

 ---
 title: Welcome to IPFS Weekly 134
-description: Introducing NFT.Storage, a look back at the March 2021 hackathons, plus all things brand new on IPFS!
+description: Introducing NFT.Storage, a look back at the March 2021 hackathons, & more!
 author: Emily Vaughan
 date: 2021-05-05
 permalink: "/weekly-134/"